 During law school, Faith worked one-on-one with struggling students to help teach them legal writing and research methods.
-She worked on plaintiff-side issues in worker’s compensation and social security disability by helping research, develop and edit briefs for filing in an administrative forum, and in the U.S. Federal District Court and in the Oregon Court of Appeals.
+She worked on plaintiff-side issues in worker’s compensation and social security disability by helping research, develop and edit briefs for filing in an administrative forum, in the U.S. Federal District Court, and in the Oregon Court of Appeals.
 She worked as a legal intern in the International Human Rights Clinic on a report on Oregon’s infrastructure response to human trafficking published in June 2010.
-She worked with a team for End Child Prostitution and Trafficking (ECPAT) in New York to analyze the laws regarding child prostitution in all 50 states (report not yet published).
+She worked with a team for End Child Prostitution and Trafficking (ECPAT) in New York to analyze the laws regarding child prostitution in all 50 states.
 She also helped prepare draft rules and commentary for the Committee to Review the Oregon Judicial Code.

 In addition to her law degree, Faith earned a Master’s Degree in Business Administration (MBA).
 While studying for her MBA, she was named a Willamette MBA Scholar, received the Exceptional Performance Award for Integrated Knowledge Evaluation Week, and won the Fitzhenry Joint Degree Scholar Award.

 From a young age, Faith has been involved in community service.
 From volunteering with programs to serve the homeless, to working with young children at her church, Faith has always enjoyed helping others.
 The same passion and drive that sent her to Mexico to build houses for homeless families led her to law school.
-She continued volunteering for community groups and was involved in many activities, including organizing and hosting an event raising awareness about human trafficking in Oregon.
+She continues volunteering for community groups and is involved in many activities, including organizing and hosting events raising awareness about human trafficking in Oregon.
 Faith continues seeking out opportunities to serve in the community and enjoys volunteering.